 Programs in the College of Education are approved by the Ohio Department of Education and have been continuously approved by the National Council for the Accreditation of Teacher Education (NCATE) since its inception in 1954.
-Other accrediting bodies for College of Education programs are the American Psychological Association (APA), the Commission for Marriage and Family Therapy Education (COAMFTE), the Commission on Accreditation of Athletic Training Education (CAATE), the Council for the Accreditation of Counseling and Related Education Program (CACREP), and the National Association for the Education of Young Children (NAEYC).
+Other accrediting bodies for College of Education programs are the American Psychological Association (APA) and the National Association for the Education of Young Children (NAEYC).

 We believe that all individuals can learn and that learning is a dynamic and inquiry-based process.
 Educators are decision makers who need proficiencies in four core components of professional practice: knowledge, technology, diversity, and ethics.
 These components are part of our Conceptual Framework, which enables us to design measures of continuous improvement and is aligned with national standards.

 - Ohio INTASC Standards

 - Ohio Standards for the Teaching Profession